ym2805/XIM-GSAPP-Fa20/src/projects/Fall_2020/The Great Outdoors.md

-The introduction image indicates that the design computational model involved with five different aspects that we think public space will influence the whole city fabric in the future.
-The street pattern, urban density, walkability, sunlight exposure, and public space programs.
+The introduction image indicates how the model of design computational model influences and reshapes the New York city fabric in the future scenario.

 <br />